ASTREA: Introducing Agentic Intelligence for Orbital Thermal Autonomy: Experimental Design and Implementation

 \subsubsection{Baseline: SAC with adaptive $\alpha$}

 The baseline system employs the same RL-agent architecture described in Section \ref{sec:rl}, but uses the default adaptive $\alpha$ scheduling mechanism from Stable Baselines3 \cite{stable-baselines3}.
-This implementation automatically adjusts the entropy coefficient during training according to the internal heuristics of the algorithm, without external intervention or episode-level performance feedback \ref{fig:cores_rl}.
+This implementation automatically adjusts the entropy coefficient during training according to the internal heuristics of the algorithm, without external intervention or episode-level performance feedback (Represented in Fig. \ref{fig:cores_rl}).

 Unlike the proposed LLM-guided approach, the baseline system does not collect thermal episode metrics, generate performance summaries, or receive contextual parameter recommendations based on thermal safety patterns.